RAFALAMAO/rafalamao.github.io/_posts/2022-03-30-my-guitar-gear.md

 </p>

 ## ⊙─ My Principal Pedals ─⊙
-I only use two pedals, a Digitech rp355 and a  SpringKing Reverb custom delay modified
+I only use two pedals, a Digitech rp355 for overdrive, chorus and USB interface, also a SpringKing Reverb custom delay modified

 ### ❖ Digitech RP355
 <p align="center">